wb-bgs/eCSE04-8/apps/WMAM/README.md

 The [build.sh](build.sh) script builds WMAM for [ARCHER2](https://www.archer2.ac.uk/)

-Simply run `./build.sh <programming environment> <build type>` to build the WMAM application.
+Simply run `./build.sh <CPE release> <compiler environment> <build type>` to build the WMAM application.

+As of Dec 2022, the Cray Programming Environment (CPE) release can be `21.04`, `21.09` or `22.04`.
+The available releases may change in the future - this can be checked by running `module avail cpe`.
+If the chosen CPE release is not installed on ARCHER2, the default CPE release will be used instead.

-The programming environment can be `cray`, `gnu` or `aocc`; these are the three programming environments provided by ARCHER2
+The compiler environment can be `cray`, `gnu` or `aocc`; these are the three compiler environments provided by the CPE release.

 The build type can be `release`, `debug`, `craypat`, `armmap` or `scalasca`; the last three build types refer to profiling tools, [Cray PAT](https://docs.archer2.ac.uk/user-guide/profile/#craypat), [Arm MAP](https://docs.archer2.ac.uk/data-tools/arm-forge/) and [Scalasca](https://www.archer2.ac.uk/training/courses/220509-scalasca/).